-Chennai cruise past Delhi to reach IPL play-offs
+Chennai and Lucknow win to reach IPL play-offs

-IPL 2023: Chennai Super Kings beat Delhi Capitals to reach play-offs
+IPL 2023: Chennai Super Kings and Lucknow Super Giants win to reach play-offs

 Last updated on .From the section Cricket